United Way launches fundraising campaign

 The United Way of Rutland County is trying again.

-The charitable organization kicked off its annual fundraising campaign this week and the goal is once again $575,000.
+The charitable organization kicked off its annual fundraising campaign last week, and the goal is once again $575,000.

 “We’ve set the same goal as we had last year because we were really close to meeting it,” Executive Director Caprice Hover said.